shaktimann/TestAddressBook/DevOps.md

     1. Create a containerized instance of required DB and deploy it on cloud.
     2. Pull the docker image from the Docker registry (pushed in the CI pipeline) and deploy it on Azure Container Instances.

-In order to test our pipeline, we created two pipelines, one for Java + SpringBoot + Maven and the other for Java + SpringBoot + Gradle because those are the primary tech stacks of backend teams.
+Since the teams are not yet ready with their implementations, in order to test our pipeline, we created two pipelines, one for Java + SpringBoot + Maven and the other for Java + SpringBoot + Gradle because those are the primary tech stacks of backend teams.

 The link to repos are as follows (They are private for now):